tommantonela/ASE-tool/README.md

 A description of the software's architecture, tutorials and file examples can be found in the project's [Wiki](https://github.com/tommantonela/Sen4Smells/wiki).

+A video demonstrating usage cases can be found at https://youtu.be/XKmj7RQRvn4.

 ## Contact information

 - _Antonela Tommasel_ (ISISTAN, CONICET-UNICEN.
 Argentina) antonela.tommasel@isistan.unicen.edu.ar